stevesaliman/gradle-properties-plugin/README.md

 project to run.
 It makes life easier for experienced developers to create different configurations for different scenarios on their boxes.

+The Properties plugin also adds support for validation methods inside a task that can prevent the task from running if it doesn't have all the properties it needs.

-Gradle can add properties to your project in several ways, as documented in the Gradle [User Guide](https://docs.gradle.org/current/userguide/build_environment.html).
+Gradle adds properties to your project in several ways, as documented in the Gradle [User Guide](https://docs.gradle.org/current/userguide/build_environment.html).
-Gradle uses these ways in a particular order, and the value of a property in your project will be the value from the last thing that set the property.
+Gradle processes property sources in a particular order, and the value of a property in your project will be the value from the last thing that set the property.

-Gradle's order of processing is:
+Gradle's default order of processing is:

 1. The `gradle.properties` file in the parent project's directory, if the project is a module of a multi-project build.

 2. The `gradle.properties` file in the project directory

 3. The `gradle.properties` file in the user's ${gradleUserHomeDir}/.gradle
    directory.

 4. Environment variables starting with ```ORG_GRADLE_PROJECT_```.
 For example,
    ```myProperty``` would be set if there is an environment variable named